 Jim Beaver <email@example.com>

-The film was cut by approx. 12 minutes at some point (probably for reissue) down to 90 minutes - which is what is currently distributed on home video.
-The footage consists of little, but integral, moments throughout the story which add considerably to the quality of the film as a whole.
-The only known existing print of the original theatrical version is a 16mm print which belonged to the film's star, John Garfield.
-This print has reportedly been used to restore the picture to its original length.
+The film was cut by approximately 12 minutes down to less than 90 minutes for re-issue.
+The deleted footage consisted of little, but integral, moments throughout the story which added considerably to the quality of the film as a whole.
+For many years, the only known existing print of the original 99-minute theatrical version was a 16mm print which belonged to the film's star, John Garfield.
+However, Warner Brothers studio recently discovered a 35mm print of this original version at the Museum of Modern Art in New York City.
+It was subsequently restored and used for distribution on DVD and Blu Ray.
 See more »

 Was this review helpful to you?